acoustid/acoustid-server/README.md

 Local Development
 -----------------

-You need Python 3.8 or newer to run the code.
+You need Python 3.12 or newer to run the code.
 On Ubuntu, you can install the required packages using the following command:

-    sudo apt-get install python3 python3-dev python3-venv
+    sudo apt install python3 python3-dev python3-venv

 Setup Python virtual environment: